mirzaie95/Studies/2024-IEEE-Survey Diffusion-based graph generative methods/README.md

 $$ dx = f(x, t)dt + g(t)dw $$

-where $f(x, t)$ is the drift coefficient, $g(t)$ is the diffusion coefficient, and $$dw$$ is a Wiener process.
+where $f(x, t)$ is the drift coefficient, $g(t)$ is the diffusion coefficient, and $dw$ is a Wiener process.
 The reverse process involves solving the SDE backward in time to generate data from noise.

 ## Applications in Molecule Generation